-Michael R. Barz is a corporate and finance attorney with over 25 years’ experience working with major international law firms on significant financing transactions.
+Michael R. Barz is a corporate and finance attorney with over 30 years’ experience working with major international law firms on significant energy and financing transactions.
 In particular, Mr. Barz’s practice has focused on domestic and international infrastructure financings utilizing municipal finance, project finance, public-private partnerships, leveraged leasing and other structured financing techniques, including, for example, various forms of Islamic Finance.
 He also has a focus on sports-related infrastructure and M&A transactions.

 Areas of Practice